General

 If for whatever reason we cannot take action on the back of an anonymous report, this information is still very useful as it lets the University know something has happened.
 The University uses information gathered from anonymous reports for trend analysis reporting.
 This information is useful for informing targeted proactive education and awareness-raising.
 The University can use this information to tailor resources and training sessions to cover emerging trends.

-If you prefer, you can choose to report to an adviser instead (this is not anonymous).
+If you prefer, you can choose to report with contact details instead (this is not anonymous).
 This is the recommended option as this will allow you to speak to an appropriate member of staff, make an official complaint or register your concern, and be referred for specific support.

 How will the University manage malicious complaints?